HumbertL/Post-it-app/README.md

 # Post-it-app
+This is project was developed during the first semester of college, it served as the final evaluation for my programming class.
-This project was created for my first semester, sorry if code looks very rudimentary The project consists in a reminder app.
+It consists in a reminder app.
 Some sort of digital to-do list.
 There's two implementations of the project, the first one is written completely for terminals.
-You access an excel document which acts as the database for both versions of the app.
+User can register its tasks through an excel document which acts as the database for both versions of the app.
-The TKINTER one is my favorite one, because it shows you in a very dynamic manner your homeworks through an easy to use menu with buttons such as add homework, remove homework, load, etc.
+The second one is my favorite, it has a complete GUI developed in TKINTER and it shows your homeworks through an easy to use day menu with buttons such as add homework, remove homework, load, etc.